Pragmatic UX Design

 Shaping a product vision for a complex, interconnected product portfolio is a hugely collaborative process.
 This means meetings.
 A lot of meetings.
 And meetings get a terribly bad rep in tech.

-My approach is to reframe the meeting culture to get better buy-in.
+My approach is to reframe the meeting culture to achieve better buy-in.

 Image 03